Aneurysm surgery: clipping

 Step 4: insert the clip

-Once vascular control is achieved, the aneurysm neck is prepared for clipping.
+The aneurysm neck is prepared for clipping.
 Often the aneurysm is held tight by connective tissue and must be freed and isolated from other structures.
-Additionally, small arteries called perforators must be noted so they are not included in the clip.
-The clip is held open with a clip applier and placed across the aneurysm neck.
+Small arteries called perforators must be noted so they are not included in the clip.
+The clip is held open with a tweaser-like applier and placed across the aneurysm neck.
 Once released, the jaws of the clip close pinching off the aneurysm from the parent artery (Fig. 4).
 Multiple clips may be used.
 The clip is made of titanium and remains on the artery permanently.

 Step 5: check the clip